 Provence has always been a spot I wanted to visit because of its history and beautiful vistas.
 One of the reasons I chose this cruise was because it ended in Avignon and gave us a perfect opportunity to stay there a few extra days.
 But where?
 As you might expect, there are many, many places to stay in the Avignon area, both inside and outside the walls of the historic city.
 I had almost settled on a hotel outside the walls when a friend who had been there said we must stay inside the walls.
 Since he had been to Provence many time, I immediately moved my search only to places inside the historic city.
 This reduced my search pool but as you probably know, if you’ve never been to a place, your choice is always somewhat of a crap shoot.

 When, the SS Catherine returned to Avignon on the last night of the cruise, we packed before dinner and were ready for our next adventure the following morning.
 Disembarking from a river cruise is a busy time and often confusing time as passengers head off at different times to different places.
 Most were going to the airport but a few were staying on or traveling by train.
 Ms Wagner, our hostess sent a cab for us later in the morning.
-We found Las Limas just as it had been pictured, a tall 19th century building, on a quiet street an easy walk from the main square of Avignon.
+We found Le Limas just as it had been pictured, a tall 19th century building, on a quiet street an easy walk from the main square of Avignon.
 Our room was one flight up fairly steep stairs, but the view was a pleasant one, overlooking the street.
 It was large and comfortable with an en suite bath.
-We learned later that Las Limas had a rooftop terrace with a view of the Pope’s Palace; this was a wonderful place to watch the sun set every evening.
+We learned later that Le Limas had a rooftop terrace with a view of the Pope’s Palace; this was a wonderful place to watch the sun set every evening.
+Unfortunately there was no elevator so we had to climb more stairs to reach it.
+It was worth it though.

 We spent a relaxing day walking around the square and ate a somewhat mediocre evening meal at one of the many restaurants on the square.
 The Ramblers didn’t mind as we had eaten very well on the Catherine, but we found, as we already knew, that you can go wrong in choosing a restaurant in France.
 LOL The next day would be a busy one;I had scheduled all day tours for the next two days through Viator.
 The first day we would visit a variety of beautiful and historic places in Provence while on the second, , we would tour a selected group of Provence wineries, including Chateau Neuf de Pape.